stijn-dejongh/lovecraft_public_domain/raw_converts/hwr.md

 animals the freakish work had ostensibly stopped by order of our sceptical dean, Dr. Allan Halsey;
-though West had continued to perform certain secret tests in his dingy boarding-house room, and had on one terrible and unforgettable occasion taken a human body from its grave in the potter&rsquo;s field to a deserted farmhouse beyond Meadow Hill.
+though West had continued to perform certain secret tests in his dingy boarding-house room, and had on one terrible and unforgettable occasion taken a human body from its grave in the potter's field to a deserted farmhouse beyond Meadow Hill.

-  I was with him on that odious occasion, and saw him inject into the still veins the elixir which he thought would to some extent restore life&rsquo;s chemical and physical processes.
-It had ended horribly&mdash;in a delirium of fear which we gradually came to attribute to our own overwrought nerves&mdash;and West had never afterward been able to shake off a maddening sensation of being haunted and hunted.
+  I was with him on that odious occasion, and saw him inject into the still veins the elixir which he thought would to some extent restore life's chemical and physical processes.
+It had ended horribly--in a delirium of fear which we gradually came to attribute to our own overwrought nerves--and West had never afterward been able to shake off a maddening sensation of being haunted and hunted.
 The body had not been quite fresh enough; it is obvious that to restore normal mental attributes a body must be very fresh indeed; and a burning of the old house had prevented us from burying the thing.
 It would have been better if we could